gbuesing/neural-net-ruby/README.md

 Code is written with the primary goal of readability, not speed optimization.

+Run ```ruby iris.rb``` to see an example of a neural net solving a classification problem: predict the species of an iris flower based on sepal and petal size.

 Sources and inspirations:

 - [Introduction to the Math of Neural Networks](http://www.amazon.com/Introduction-Math-Neural-Networks-Heaton-ebook/dp/B00845UQL6)